Joining us in Sixth Form

 CLS welcomes around 12-15 boys to join our Sixth Form each year.

-Boys in the Sixth Form at CLS study either four A Levels, or three and any one of an EPQ, EPQ Cyber Security, an IT&C Qualification or a Financial Services Qualification.
-Further Mathematics counts as one subject choice and two other subject choices must also be taken; it is possible to do an EPQ in addition to Further Mathematics and two other subjects, but this is not compulsory.
+Boys in the Sixth Form at CLS study either four A Levels/Pre-U subjects, or three and any one of an EPQ, EPQ Cyber Security, an IT&C Qualification or a Financial Services Qualification.
+Mathematics and Further Mathematics are two choices: two other subjects can be chosen or one subject and one from the 'others' above.
 Finally, all students will be expected to take part in the Games programme.

 Registration for Sixth Form 2018 has now closed.
 Registration for Sixth Form 2019 will open in July 2018.